kaighin/ETC/readme.md

 ## FAQ
 ### Do I need to apply ETC to anomalies?
 There is no requirement to do this.
 ETC works fine on both absolute values or climatological anomalies.
+However, there is some evidence to suggest that for the specific case of soil moisture, anomalies may better satisfy the assumptions of triple collocation (Miralles et al. 2010; Draper et al. 2013)
+>Miralles, Diego G., Wade T. Crow, and Michael H. Cosh (2010).
+Estimating Spatial Sampling Errors in Coarse-Scale Soil Moisture Estimates Derived from Point-Scale Observations.
+Journal of Hydrometeorology 11, no. 6
+>Draper, Clara, Rolf Reichle, Richard de Jeu, Vahid Naeimi, Robert Parinussa, and Wolfgang Wagner (2013).
+Estimating Root Mean Square Errors in Remotely Sensed Soil Moisture over Continental Scale Domains.
+Remote Sensing of Environment 137

 ### Do I need to rescale my data to a reference before applying ETC?
 While some studies rescale each measurement system to a "reference" system, there is no need to do this; in fact, it biases the error estimates and should be avoided (see Yilmaz & Crow, 2013 for more on this: http://journals.ametsoc.org/doi/abs/10.1175/JHM-D-12-052.1).
 You should just apply ETC directly to the data without rescaling.